Constrictotermes cavifrons: Nest

 The nests are arboreal and typically found 10 meters high on a host tree.
-Unlike the nests of other arboreal species which are dark in color, indicative of significant lignocellulose content, the nests of C. cavifrons have lighter coloration indicating a higher amount of mineral soil used in construction.
+Unlike the nests of other arboreal species which are dark in color indicative of significant lignocellulose content, the nests of C. cavifrons have lighter coloration indicating a higher amount of mineral soil used in their construction.
 Nests are mainly characterized by their elongate shape that tapers into a central runway which is either flanked by gallery walls on either side and/or by downward sloping narrow ridges.
 These narrow ridges are the most diagnostic feature of their nests, and are believed to aid in diverting rainfall from the central runway.